 The good news is, we’re about to teach you how to protect yourself.
 So you never have to worry about your password being in plain view, and potentially stolen.

 If you receive an email containing your username and password after creating an account, it could mean that the encryption the website uses is reversible.
 Which means some of the company’s employees know how to decrypt and read them.

 If you suspect a site, click ‘Forgot password’ to see if they send you your username and password in an email.
 If however, you’re sent a link to reset your password, it’s likely your password is safe and has been hashed.

 Since there’s no definite way to tell if your passwords are stored safely.
 The tell-tale signs that we’ve mentioned above will usually be your best bet in finding out.
 However, though you can’t control other people’s password practices, you can control your own.
 Which is why we’d like to remind you of our two golden rules for passwords:

 Use a different password for every site you use.

 If you use the same password for a few sites, and one of the sites has it stored in plaintext, it won’t be long before someone gains access to your card details or address.
 Rather than trawling through sites playing investigator, it’s easier to assume your password hasn’t been hashed and salted.

 Create difficult, random passwords that are at least 6 characters long.
 Be sure to include upper/lower case letters, special characters and an asterisk, for optimum security.

 Click here to generate a strong password now.
 Before you do this though, remember that by virtue, random passwords are impossible to recall.
 Which is why you’ll need a good password manager.
-If you have not already, take a look at NordPass - a password manager which uses AES-256-GCM encryption in a zero-knowledge process to keep your passwords bulletproof but still in your pocket.
+If you have not already, take a look at NordPass - a password manager which uses XChaCha20 encryption in a zero-knowledge process to keep your passwords bulletproof but still in your pocket.